ravir4/DevOpsInsights/risk_cd.md

 export BUILD_PREFIX="master"
 ```

-When this build job completes, the Pipeline would publish a message to {{site.data.keyword.DRA_short}} that a build for an is completed.
+When this build job completes, the pipeline would publish a message to {{site.data.keyword.DRA_short}} that a SampleApp build is completed.

-### Configuring deploy jobs
+### Configuring deployment jobs

 For the last deployment job in the stage, set an application name, build prefix, and environment name.
 An example script would include these commands: